Vukkyy/blog/index.md

 <h2 style="margin-top: 20px">Other things</h2>
 This is not my main website.
 You can find my main website [here](https://sus.omg.lol).<br>There is also an RSS feed available, which can be found [here](https://blog.sus.omg.lol/feed.xml).<br>I also write things on [status.cafe](https://status.cafe/users/vukky).

+<h2 style="margin-top: 20px">oi bukk this layout seems familiar</h2>
+It's a modified version of the [modernist](https://github.com/pages-themes/modernist/) theme.

+I'll make my own theme at some point, but for now I like this one.